jinjiaKarl/CS-E4160/dns/README.md

 4.1 Configure ns2 to work as a slave for .insec domain.

+Configure ns2 to work as a slave for .insec domain.
+Use a similar configuration as for the master, but don't create zone files.

+On the master server, add an entry (A, PTR and NS -records) for your slave server.
+Don't forget to increment the serial number for the zone.
+Also allow zone transfers to your slave.

+Reload configuration files in both machines and watch the logs.
+Verify that the zone files get transferred to the slave.
+Try to resolve machines in the .insec domain through both servers.

 Demonstrate the successful zone file transfer.
 ```
 # show zone file in slave